This is the multi-page printable view of this section. Click here to print.

 Add node pool

 A node refers to a machine that runs containerized applications, and at least one node is required to deploy applications in a Kubernetes cluster.
-After the creation of a Kubernetes Engine cluster is complete, add a node pool on the details page.
+After the Kubernetes Engine cluster has been created, add a node pool from the details page.

-• You can define and use node pools, which are sets of nodes, in Kubernetes Engine.
-Nodes belonging to a node pool use the same server type, size, and OS image, so users can establish flexible deployment strategies by using multiple node pools.
+• In Kubernetes Engine, you can define and use a node pool, which is a set of nodes. * Since the nodes in a node pool use the same server type, size, and OS image, users can devise flexible deployment strategies by using multiple node pools.

 Reference